top of page

 National Gallery Singapore

-National Gallery Singapore is is a public institution and national museum dedicated to art and culture located in the Civic District of Singapore.
+National Gallery Singapore is is a public institution and national museum dedicated to art and culture.
 They have a wide range of target customers, ranging from local families, kids to tourists.
-The new app of the gallery aims to streamline the process of guided tours booking and tour check-in process.
+The new app aims to streamline the guided tours booking and check-in process.

 1. Visitors are finding it difficult to book the tours on the website